How To Write A Motivation Letter

 2. Introducing Yourself and Your Aspirations

 Introduce yourself and briefly explain your academic interests and career aspirations in the first paragraph of your motivation letter.
-Make sure to state the specific program you are applying to and why you are interested.
+Please specify the program to which you are applying and explain your interest in it.

 Writing the Main Body